MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 And the `struct` to represent the API response from the pull request.

 > [action]
-> Create `CommentApiResponse` that has a list of `Comment` objects to model the JSON we will retrieve from the API.
+> Create the `CommentApiResponse` struct within your `Comment` model that has a list of `Comment` objects to model the JSON we will retrieve from the API.
+This will need to be `Decodable` as well.
 >
 ```swift
 struct CommentApiResponse: Decodable {